 All of the rooms have the sort of facilities you would expect in a hotel of this standard.
 There’s a TV, Bose radio, hairdryer and WiFi, although the signal may fluctuate due to the hotel’s location.

 There’s a small selection of books in your room, and there are more available in the Library.
 More about that later!

-Our room had a small seating area with comfy chairs near the window.
-And a hospitality tray with a selection of hot drinks was tucked away in one of the cupboards.
+There was also a small seating area with comfy chairs near the window, and a hospitality tray with a selection of hot drinks tucked away in one of the cupboards.

 A complimentary bottle of water is provided, together with a plate of crumbly, buttery shortbread biscuits.

-And just look at the view from our window…
+And just look at the view from my window…

 Dusk falls early in Scotland in late November.
-So although we arrived at the hotel at 3pm, the sun was already sinking below the hills around Loch Earn.
+So although I arrived at the hotel at 3pm, the sun was already sinking below the hills around Loch Earn.

 But if you visit the Four Seasons earlier in the year, you’ll enjoy a stunning sunset from this window.